Roosevelt High School

 • Enough year-long or semester electives to fill your schedule

-If you haven’t taken Health, email your future Roosevelt counselor for options.
+If you haven’t taken Health, email Roosevelt counselor for options.

 Courses that require an application or audition: